M-Salman-khan/URL_Shortner/README.md

 ## Summary

 This project provides a basic backend and frontend for a URL shortener service, supporting URL creation, redirection, visit tracking, and a simple web interface for users.
+Authentication is implemented to secure URL generation.